 Remote Member Voting on Amendments Permitted

-In all cases where a Member vote is required for approval of a proposed Bylaws amendment pursuant to section 12.1.1, that vote may occur in conjunction with an Annual or Special Member Meeting as described in section 12.1.1, or voting may occur in whole or in part through submission of written or electronic ballots in accordance with procedures determined by the Secretary to ensure the integrity of the voting process, provided that in such cases the proposed amendment has been noticed to Members at least thirty (30) days prior to the beginning of balloting.
+In all cases where a Member vote is required for approval of a proposed Bylaws amendment , that vote may occur in conjunction with a Special Member Meeting or. through submission of written or electronic ballots in accordance with procedures determined by the Secretary to ensure the integrity of the voting process, provided that in such cases the proposed amendment has been noticed to Members at least thirty (30) days prior to the beginning of balloting.

 13 Termination of Organization

-WECC may be terminated on a vote of a majority of the Members in accordance with the provisions of Utah law, the Federal Power Act the Delegation Agreement and applicable agreements with Canadian or Mexican authorities.
-Immediately upon such a vote, the Board will, after paying all debts of WECC, distribute any remaining assets in accordance with the requirements of Utah law, the Internal Revenue Code and these Bylaws.
+Subject to the provisions of Utah law, the Federal Power Act, the Delegation Agreement, and applicable agreements with Canadian or Mexican authorities, WECC may be terminated upon the affirmative votes of not less than (1) two-thirds (⅔) of all Members, not just those members voting, and (2) a majority of the Classes (with each Class having a majority vote from all the Members of that Class, not just those members voting).
+Immediately upon such a vote, the Board will, after paying all debts of WECC, distribute any remaining assets in accordance with the requirements of Utah law, the Internal Revenue Code, and these Bylaws.

 14 Miscellaneous Provisions